datatribe-collective-oy/gdd-app/docs/security-architecture.md

 - **Health Checks:** Services are monitored using health checks to ensure availability and detect anomalies.
 - **Dependency Management:** Terraform ensures that all dependencies (e.g., AWS resources) are managed securely and consistently.
 - **IAM Policies:** All policies adhere to the principle of least privilege, with IAM roles and permissions managed separately from infrastructure code.
-- **SSH Key Management:** SSH keys for EC2 access are managed securely without hardcoding sensitive information in the configuration.

-## API Security

-The FastAPI application implements several security measures:

-- **Input Validation:** All API endpoints validate input data using FastAPI's Query parameters with type checking and validation rules to prevent injection attacks and ensure data integrity.
-- **Error Handling:** Comprehensive error handling with appropriate HTTP status codes (400, 404, 500) ensures proper client feedback without exposing internal system details.
-- **Structured Logging:** API operations and errors are logged with contextual information for diagnostic and audit purposes, capturing:
-  - Error conditions with full stack traces
-  - Request processing information
-  - S3/MinIO connection issues
-  - Data processing errors
-- **Service Isolation:** The API service runs in its own Docker container, isolated from other components to minimize the impact of potential vulnerabilities.
-- **Controlled Data Access:** API endpoints access data from the object storage (S3/MinIO) using carefully scoped permissions.

-The API security is further enhanced by the infrastructure:

-- **Reverse Proxy Protection:** Nginx acts as a security boundary, providing an additional layer between external traffic and the API service.
-- **Docker Network Isolation:** Services communicate via an internal Docker network that's not directly accessible from outside.

 ## Security Standards and Compliance